AANO-MET-CS-673-All-Vibes/BackEnd/docs/Backend API Design Draft.md

 ## 1.6.
 Retrieve suggested matches
 To search for people that the user can "swipe" on, the frontend requests `/recs` for recommendations.
 Requests are sent via HTTP GET and the parameter `id` of the current user is passed.

 The returned object includes a list of people that the user can swipe on, up to 10 top tracks and/or artists shared between the users if available, and a music taste similarity score for each person.

 The similarity score ranges from 0 to 1, where 0 indicates nothing in common and 1 indicates virtually identical music taste.
-I recommend the frontend treat values higher than 0.3 as chances for a "good" match for marketing purposes.
+It is recommended to interpret values higher than 0.3 as chances for a "good" match for marketing purposes, encouraging the user to "like" this person.

 | Field | Description |
 | ----- | ----------- |